jkennedy-cyber/jkennedy-cyber.github.io/Mermaidproject.md

 <H1>Oil Change</H1>

 Safety first please make sure your engine is cool and your tools are in proper working condition.
 Jack up your car or drive onto your ramps.
-Get appropriate size socket and remove the oil drain plug.
+Open hood.
+Remove oil fill cap.
+Get appropriate size socket (owners manual will have this info) and remove the oil drain plug.
 Let oil drain out of engine into oil drain pan.
-Remove the oil filter and turn engine on for about 10 seconds to let any remaining oil drain out of the engine.
+Remove the oil filter, when the oil stops dripping out on its own.
+Turn engine on for about 10 seconds to let any remaining oil drain out of the engine.
+Wait a few minutes for all of the oil to drain out.
+Install the drain plug with the new crush ring and the new oil filter.
+Fill the engine back up with the appropriate amount of oil (owners manual will have this info).
+Tighten the oil fill cap.
+Release jack or back off ramps, and congratulations you have changed your oil!
+If you don’t know what to do with your old oil (You can dispose of oil at most car part stores!
+[AutoZone](https://www.autozone.com/diy/motor-oil/how-to-recycle-motor-oil)!)

 ```mermaid